square/bionic/docs/concepts.rst

 Disabling Persistent Caching
 ............................

-In some cases, it doesn't make sense to make a persisent copy of an entity's value, either because the value is much cheaper to compute than to store, or because the value has a type that's difficult to serialize.
+In some cases, it doesn't make sense to make a persistent copy of an entity's value, either because the value is much cheaper to compute than to store, or because the value has a type that's difficult to serialize.
 In these cases, we can disable persistent caching altogether: